-This is the second part of a series on the life expectancy of fruit trees.
-We continue with the planned renewal of the cherry trees at the British National Fruit Collection in Brogdale, United Kingdom.
+The second part of a series on the life expectancy of fruit trees continues with the planned renewal of the cherry trees at the British National Fruit Collection in Brogdale, United Kingdom.

 Last year, four experiences made me think about the life expectancy of fruit trees and inspired me to write this series.